opensearch-project/project-website/_community_members/sawansri.md

 permalink: '/community/members/sawan.html'
 ---

-**Sawan Srivastava** is a Software Development Engineer Intern at AWS working on the Core Search team in OpenSearch.
+**Sawan Srivastava** is a Software Development Engineer Intern at AWS working on the Core Search team for the OpenSearch Project.